openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/productAccessibility.rst

    :@id: https://openminds.ebrains.eu/instances/productAccessibility/controlledAccess
    :@type: https://openminds.ebrains.eu/controlledTerms/ProductAccessibility
-   :definition: With 'controlled access' selected, data and metadata are both released, but data are only available for users after they logged in and authenticated themselves.
+   :definition: With 'controlled access' selected, data and metadata are both released and available free of charge, but users must logged in and authenticated themselves to access the data.
    :name: controlled access

 `BACK TO TOP <Terminologies: ProductAccessibility library_>`_